Yinghuo-1

 Yinghuo-1 (萤火一号 (螢火一號, Yínghuǒ yī hào)) was a Chinese Mars-exploration space probe, intended to be the first Chinese planetary space probe and the first Chinese spacecraft to orbit Mars.
 It was launched from Baikonur Cosmodrome, Kazakhstan, on 8 November 2011, along with the Russian Fobos-Grunt sample return spacecraft, which was intended to visit Mars's moon Phobos.
 The 115-kg (250-lb) Yinghuo-1 probe was intended by the CNSA to orbit Mars for about two years, studying the planet's surface, atmosphere, ionosphere and magnetic field.
 Shortly after launch, Fobos-Grunt was expected to perform two burns to depart Earth orbit bound for Mars.
 However, these burns did not take place, leaving both probes stranded in orbit.
 On 17 November 2011, CNSA reported that Yinghuo-1 had been declared lost.
 After a period of orbital decay, Yinghuo-1 and Fobos-Grunt underwent destructive re-entry on 15 January 2012, finally disintegrating over the Pacific Ocean.

 As a result, CNSA subsequently moved to embark on an independent Mars exploration program, which culminated in the Tianwen-1 orbiter-lander-rover mission that successfully landed the Zhurong rover on Mars on 22 May, 2021.

 Name

-Yinghuo-1's name (萤火 (螢火, yínghuǒ) - firefly, literally "luminous fire") was a tribute to the near-homophone yinghuo (荧惑 (熒惑, yínghuò)).
-This word, a short form of "shimmering planet" (熒惑星), is an ancient Chinese name for Mars.
+Yinghuo-1's name (萤火 (螢火, yínghuǒ, firefly, luminous fire)) was a tribute to the near-homophone 荧惑 (熒惑, yínghuò).
+This word, a short form of "shimmering planet" (熒惑星 (yínghuò xīng)), is an ancient Chinese name for Mars.